Docker » Production Patterns

 external: true

-- Service Mesh: Implemented Istio for advanced traffic management and observability
+- Service mesh — Istio for advanced traffic management and observability (the Envoy data plane is the Ambassador pattern from Design Patterns).

-- Auto-scaling: Used Kubernetes HPA with custom metrics for demand-based scaling
+- Auto-scaling — Kubernetes HPA with custom metrics for demand-based scaling once they outgrew Swarm.

-- Security: Implemented mutual TLS between services and secret rotation
+update_configabove expresses. - Security — mutual TLS between services and automated secret rotation.

 Containerized ML Model Serving